intel/diagnostics-utility/README.md

 # Diagnostics Utility for oneAPI

+## ⚠️ End-of-Life Notice

+This project is no longer maintained and has reached its End-of-Life (EOL).
+For details, see the EOL section below.
+* Intel® Diagnostics Utility for Intel® oneAPI Toolkits will be discontinued in 2025.0.0 release or later.
+* No further updates or maintenance will be provided.
+* Issues and pull requests will no longer be monitored or addressed.
+* Security vulnerabilities will not be patched.
+* The repository may be archived in the near future.

+***

+## [Original README Content]

 Diagnostics Utility for oneAPI is a tool designed to diagnose the system status for using Intel® software.

 ## Supported OS